 Reading the collection in its entirety, the letters fall into a more mundane pattern for some time after Rabbi Silverstein's compelling notes about the ship ticket.
 As we might expect for a family divided by an ocean, there is a good deal of conversation about emigration and the lives of Helen or others on American shores.
-Though, as time wears on Special Collections, College of and the outbreak of war looms, the pleas from
+Though, as time wears on and the outbreak of war looms, the pleas from Helen's family grow louder and more worried